 In order to further our goals and to be fair to all, we insist that members, volunteers and guests follow a code of conduct.
 The code of conduct is designed to minimize conflict and to keep relations between members respectful and considerate.

 - We do not tolerate personal attacks, racism, sexism or any other form of discrimination.
 Disagreement is inevitable from time to time but respecting the views of others will go a long way in winning respect for your own view.
 We expect that all interactions between us will be civil and respectful.

-- TASMA volunteers will keep private coordination information confidential and will follow TASMA information dissemination policies as prescribed by the Board.
+- TASMA will keep private coordination information confidential and will follow TASMA information dissemination policies as prescribed by the Board.